 Various types of sorting and enhanced application factors may be considered by the campus:

-- Applicants can be sorted or prioritized based on:
+- High school and lower division transfer applicants can be sorted or prioritized based

 - The CSU Eligibility Index (combining both grade point average and test scores)

 - Lower-division transfers, upper-division transfers, and second degree applicants can